 Finalize any changes to your house.
 The nesting bug really bites some women and they try to tackle major renovations before the baby comes (We remodeled both bathrooms during my first pregnancy.
 Not the best idea, but glad it is done.).
 If this is your plan, I highly suggest having everything complete before your third trimester begins … for two reasons: (1) projects always take longer than scheduled and (2) you will need ample time to rest during the last few weeks.

 Plan what to buy for the baby (and maybe register).
 I like keeping a minimalist’s mindset when buying baby things, but there is still quite a lot to consider (especially when you plan to earn a PhD in Google University like me and so many other pregnant women :)).
 If you go the registry route, this is a good time to start it.
 I’ll share my registry list soon.
-In addition to reading reviews on Amazon, there are two new sites that focus on rating and reviewing baby products: WeeSpring and Cricket’s Circle.
-I think both are helpful and worth a peek!
+[EDIT: Check out my top baby product suggestions on my new web site: Naturally Safe Home.]

 Childbirth classes.
 Think about how you might like to approach childbirth, and consider whether classes will be helpful.
 Also, if you’d like guidance from a doula, begin researching options (for anyone in Jacksonville, consider Kelly Googe!
 She is a dear friend and amazing!)

 Maternity leave.
 If you currently work outside of the home, look into your company’s maternity policy: how much time you get off, how much you will be paid (if anything), who will cover your work while you are out, and how you will handle your work schedule once you return: will you go back at all?
 Part time?
 Full time?
 Flexible schedule?
 Childcare will likely play a large role in this decision.
 I went back to work part time after 12 weeks with both of my babies.
 (Although I’m all about that year-long maternity leave in other countries!).